Understanding 3D Object Interaction from a Single Image: Conclusion

 Our approach can have positive impacts by helping build smart robots that are able to understand the 3D scene and manipulate everyday objects.
 On the other hand, our approach may be useful for surveillance activities.

 \mypar{Acknowledgments} This work was supported by the DARPA Machine Common Sense Program.
 This material is based upon work supported by the National Science Foundation under Grant No. 2142529.
-We thank Shikhar Bahl and Deepak Pathak for their help with WHIRL data, and Tiange Luo, Ang Cao, Cheng Chi, Yixuan Wang, Mohamed El Banani, Linyi Jin, Nilesh Kulkarni, Chris Rockwell, Dandan Shan, Siyi Chen for helpful discussions.
+We thank Shikhar Bahl and Deepak Pathak for their help with WHIRL data, Georgia Gkioxari for her help with the figure, and Tiange Luo, Ang Cao, Cheng Chi, Yixuan Wang, Mohamed El Banani, Linyi Jin, Nilesh Kulkarni, Chris Rockwell, Dandan Shan, Siyi Chen for helpful discussions.

 { }